Subspace Adversarial Training: Experiments

 \subsection{Resolving Catastrophic Overfitting}

 First, we consider resolving the catastrophic overfitting in single-step AT.
-We set the Fast AT \cite{wong2020fast}, i.e., FGSM AT with a random initialization, as the baseline, and also consider other recently proposed methods for preventing the overfitting, including GradAlign (with a recommended coefficient $\lambda=0.2$) \cite{andriushchenko2020understanding}, Stable Single-AT (with $c=3$ check points) \cite{kim2020understanding} and Free AT ($m=8$) \cite{shafahi2019adversarial}.
-We evaluate the adversarial robustness using strong PGD-50 attack following \cite{wong2020fast}.
-For examining whether catastrophic overfitting occurs, the number of total training epochs is set to 200 \cite{kim2020understanding}.
+We set the Fast AT \cite{wong2020fast}, i.e., FGSM AT with a random initialization, as the baseline, and also consider other recently proposed methods for preventing the overfitting, including GradAlign (with a recommended coefficient $\lambda=0.2$) \cite{andriushchenko2020understanding}, Stable Single-AT (with $c=3$ check points) \cite{kim2020understanding}, Free AT ($m=8$) \cite{shafahi2019adversarial} and GAT \cite{sriramanan2020guided} (with a default coefficient $\lambda=10$).
+We evaluate robustness using PGD-50 attack \cite{wong2020fast, andriushchenko2020understanding} and set the training epochs to 200 \cite{kim2020understanding} to closely examine whether the overfitting will occur.